Caring.com

 The Bottom Line

-Low-income seniors who aren’t in assisted living or independent living communities might find themselves facing housing instability.
+When your parent runs out of money, what are their options?
+Low-income seniors who aren't in nursing homes, assisted living, or independent living communities might find themselves facing housing instability.
 Emergency housing for seniors can help you or your loved one seek shelter.
 Crisis hotlines and public housing agencies can offer support.
+You can also check out Caring's financial and legal resource hub.

 Senior Emergency Housing FAQ